Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Preliminary and Previous Results

+so that the event $A_k(x)$ indicates that the radius of $S(x)$ at $x$ is at least $k$.
 Let $p$ denote the probability that an arbitrary $m$-block in the initial configuration in the above setting is a bad $m$-block.
 It is noted that an $m$-block is a bad $m$-block independently of the others.
 Let $0<p_c<1$ denote the critical probability in the above percolation setting.
 The following result is Theorem 5.4 in \cite{grimmett1999percolation}.

-\begin{theorem*} \textsl{(Exponential tail decay of the radius of a bad cluster.)} If $p<p_c$, then there exists $\psi(p) >0 $ such that
+\begin{theorem*} \textsl{(Exponential tail decay of the radius of a cluster.)} If $p<p_c$, then there exists $\psi(p) >0 $ such that for all $k$

 \end{theorem*}

 \begin{definition}[Firewall] A \textit{firewall} of radius $r$ and center $u$ is a monochromatic annulus

 where $\|.\|_2$ denotes the Euclidean distance and $r\ge 3w$. \end{definition}